YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ## Getting Started

 ***Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
-For that go to 'WhatsApp Settings &#8594; Chat Settings &#8594; Chat Backup' here take a local bacakup.
+For that go to 'WhatsApp Settings &#8594; Chat Settings &#8594; Chat Backup' here take a local backup.
 Hope for best, prepare for Worst.***
 After [installation](#installation-for-pipreleases-specific-instructions-go-to-builds-branch) follow on screen instructions.